RACE INFORMATION AND NEWS

 Annual Meeting and Awards Banquet - Saturday, April 11, 2015

-The annual meeting and awards banquet will be held at Latitude 41 (formerly the Seamans Inn) at the Mystic Seaport on Saturday, April 11.
+The annual meeting and awards banquet will be held at Latitude 41 at the Mystic Seaport on Saturday, April 11.

-The meeting will start at 5:45.
-The social event will start at 6:00 and will feature a presentation by Allan Meggary from Sail Newport.
+The meeting will be held on the second floor and will start at 6:00 pm.
+The social event will start at 5:45 pm and will feature a presentation by Allan Megarry from Sail Newport.
 He will talk about the Volvo Ocean Race which has a scheduled stopover in Newport in mid-May.
 Music will be provided by the Rock of Ages band.
-Dinner and the awards presentation will occur after dinner.
-The menu selection will be available shortly.
+The awards presentation will occur after dinner.
+Register and make your dinner selections below.

 Lockwood Family Trophy

 A trophy is awarded to the boat with the best performance, without penalty, in any class an having fifty percent of its crew age 30 or younger.
 This award will be given independently of any other award that the boat may be eligible for.